-The NSW Health Translational Research Grants Scheme (TRGS) Round 7 Guidelines requires applicants to gain approval from Partnering Organisations (i.e., local health districts, specialty health networks, NSW Ambulance and NSW Health Pathology) for all sites where the project is being conducted.
-TRGS Coordinators will facilitate this process on behalf of anolicants.
+The NSW Health Translational Research Grant Scheme (TRGS) Round 8 Guidelines require applicants to gain approval from Partnering Organisations (i.e. local health districts, specially health networks, NSW Ambulance and NSW Health Pathology) for all sites where the project is being conducted.
+TRGS Coordinators will facilitate this process on behalf of applicants.

-At the Expression of Interest (EOI) stage, the TRGS Coordinator from all Partnering Organisations is required to sign the approval.
+At the Expression of Interest (EOI) stage the TRGS Coordinator from the Partner Organisation is required to sign the approval.

-For those invited to submit a Full Application, the Chief Executive from all Partnering Organisations is required to approve and sign (section 7).
+For those invited to submit a Full Application, the Chief Executive from all Partner Organisations is required to approve and sign (section 7).

-Instructions for Applicants
+Instructions

-Please complete this Request for Partnering Organisation Approval form for each Partnering Organisation in your Round 7 TRGS application.
+Please complete this Request for Partner Organisation Approval for each Partnering Organisation in your Round 8 TRG8 application.

-At EOI stage, the final EOI application and all Partnering Organisation approval forms must be returned to the TRGS Coordinator of the Host Organisation.
+At EOI stage, the final EOI application and all Partner Organisation approval forms must be returned to the TRGS Coordinator of the Host Organisation.

-At Full Application Stage, the final Full Application, supporting documents and all Partnering Organisation approval forms must be returned to the TRGS Coordinator of the Host Organisation.
+At Full Application Stage, the final Full Application and all Partner Organisation approval forms must be returned to the TRGS Coordinator of the Host Organisation.